 Once an organization decides to move ahead with DaaS, decision-makers should choose a service that best meets their requirements, keeping in mind that providers take different approaches to delivering desktop virtualization.
-For example, they might deploy a system similar to a virtual desktop infrastructure (VDI) or follow a multi-session model, using either Windows Server or Windows 10 to deliver the desktop environments.
-Organizations need to be aware, however, that multi-session Windows 10 is only an option if the DaaS platform uses Microsoft's Windows Virtual Desktop service.

 1. Amazon WorkSpaces

-3. Cloudalize DaaS
+3. Citrix DaaS

-4. DinCloud DinWorkspace
+4. DinCloud Hosted Workspaces

 7. VMware Horizon Cloud